okami101/vuetify-admin/packages/docs/guide/data-providers.md

 await provider.delete("books", { id: book.id });
 ```

-All fetching methods of a data provider is standardized in order to ensure compatibility between Vtec Admin with any API server.
+All fetching methods of a data provider are standardized in order to ensure compatibility between Vtec Admin with any API server.
 This is the adapter pattern which allows all kind of different provider for each type of backend of any exchange protocol, whether it be REST, GraphQL, or even SOAP...

 ![Data Provider](/diagrams/data-provider.svg)